Holomorphic 1-forms on the moduli space of curves: Holomorphic one forms on

 \begin{remark} Notice that the assumption $g\geq 5$ is necessary in order to have $S$ smooth.
 Indeed, if $g=4$, the general $S$ meets the hyperelliptic locus (which has codimension $2$ in the moduli space) in a finite number of points so the general $S$ has a finite number of nodes as singularities.
 Nevertheless, the theorem should follow just by blowing up the points.
 When $g=2$, $\Mgo=\emptyset$ and when $g=3$ one has to remove the hyperelliptic divisor that is ample.
 The vanishing of all holomorphic forms on the open set of the smooth locus could still hold.
 Some analysis of the singularities and of the fixed points for the action of the mapping class group is however necessary. \end{remark}

-We now gives a strongly strengthening of Theorem \ref{THM:BASICCOH}. \begin{theorem} Let $g\geq5$ and let $C$ be an $H$-curve in $\Mgo$.
+We now gives a version of Theorem \ref{THM:BASICCOH} for certain open analytic subsets containing an $H$-curve, which are not necessarily open for the Zariski topology.
+In this sense this provides a strengthen of the theorem. \begin{theorem} Let $g\geq5$ and let $C$ be an $H$-curve in $\Mgo$.
 Let $U\subseteq \Mgo$ be a connected open neighborhood of $C$ for the classical topology.
 Then, we have $H^0(\Omega^1_U)=0$. \end{theorem}